Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie expert)

 - Physical symptoms of PCOS

-To reiterate – why isn't ultrasound enough?
+To recap - why is an ultrasound not enough?

 Causes of irregular menstruation